Royal Eye Hospital (South London)

-The Royal Eye Hospital was established in 1857 by John Zachariah Laurence and Carsten Holthouse as the South London Ophthalmic Hospital.
+The Royal Eye Hospital was established in 1857 by John Zachariah Laurence and Carsten Holthouse in South London as the South London Ophthalmic Hospital.

 The hospital originally consisted of two beds in a house in St George's Circus.
 An adjoining house was acquired and the enlarged facilities were renamed the Surrey Ophthalmic Hospital in 1860.
 Three years later it became the Ophthalmic Hospital, with a further name change to the Royal South London Ophthalmic Hospital in 1869.
 In 1892 following the opening of a new enlarged building, designed by the architects Young and Hall, still in St George's Circus, it finally became known as the Royal Eye Hospital.